Get Involved WITH

 Next-generation digital infrastructure and high-quality jobs, designed to support and grow with Stokes County.

-Bringing long-term economic growth to Stokes County
+Bringing long-term tax revenue to fund Stokes County schools and teachers

-Project Delta is a forward-thinking, community oriented approach to digital infrastructure.
-With a team committed to excellence, we are bringing modern digital infrastructure to Stokes County thoughtfully and responsibly.
+With a team committed to excellence, we are bringing modern, revenue-generating digital infrastructure to Stokes County thoughtfully and responsibly.

 Welcome to Project Delta.